petsc/petsc/doc/manual/dmstag.rst

 The set of cells of a given dimension is referred to as a *stratum* (which one can think of as a level in DAG representation of the mesh); a ``DMSTAG`` object of dimension :math:`d` represents a complete cell complex with :math:`d+1` *strata* (levels).

-In the description of any:`chapter_unstructured` the cells at each level are referred to as *points*.
+In the description of any:`ch_unstructured` the cells at each level are referred to as *points*.
 Thus we adopt that terminology uniformly in PETSc and so furthermore in this document, point will refer to a cell.

 Each stratum has a constant number of unknowns (which may be zero) associated with each point (cell) on that level.